nuagenetworks/monolithe/README.md

 # Monolithe

-Monolithe is a Python toolset that generates sdks and their documentation and ReST api documentation based some specifications and configuration.
+Monolithe is a Python toolset that generates sdks with their documentation and ReST api documentation based some specifications and configuration.

 It provides the following commands: